evanmcook/tenpad/README.md

 # tenpad
-a 2x5 macropad with the goal of being rather flat
+a 2x5 macropad with the design goal of being rather flat